-We are here to help support you and your young person throughout their time at South Devon College, as well as answer any questions you may have as a parent of a prospective student.
+We are here to help support you and your young person throughout their time at South Devon College, as well as answer any questions you may have as a parent or carer of a prospective student.
 We want to work with you to support your young person with their transition to a young adult.

 The 16-18 study programme explained